CyrilJl/BatchStats/README.md

 >>> (True, (80, 90))
 ```

-But as in the ``numpy`` associated functions, the user can specify the reduction axis or axes:
+However, similar to the associated functions in `numpy`, users can specify the reduction axis or axes:

 ```python
 import numpy as np